Leonardo-Boss/suckless-site/dwm.suckless.org/patches/nmaster.md

 # nmaster patch

-## Description
+## History

 This patch restores the ability to have multiple clients in the master area of the tiled layout.
 This feature was dropped from vanilla dwm in version 4.4.
+The ntile mode from below is included in dwm as of version 6.0.

+## Description

+The figures show how tiling will work when the patch is applied.

 	ntile         (-|=)
 	+----------+------+